 Appeared on BBC Radio 4 episode to speak about WEB Du Bois and how his views relate to the phenomenon of code switching.

 Appeared on BBC Radio 4 episode to discuss WEB Du Bois' views on the nature and role of art.

-Had a dialogue I cowrote with Aaron Novick ("Free and Easy Conversing") animated and put on YouTube by kind people at the University of Toronto
+Had a dialogue I cowrote with Rose Novick ("Free and Easy Conversing") animated and put on YouTube by kind people at the University of Toronto

 Public lecture ("Why Do Scientists Lie?")
 I gave for the Royal Institute of Philosophy available on YouTube